sleeplessinc/dadu/README.md

 "/tmp" dir to its final location.

 Another option is for the dadu server to be instantiated manually and given a callback function.
-That callback function can then do something with the uploaded file.
+That callback function can then do something with the uploaded file rather than relying on the browser to call back to the server again.
 See the "Server: Advanced" section below.